ntampakas/aws-tools/ec2-az-migration/README.md

 User can connect to the new instance using the same key.

-Tested with: AWS linux + Ubuntu
+Tested with: Amazon Linux 2 + Ubuntu 22.04